PLAYER DEVELOPMENT PROGRAMME

 This measured approach supports our young players in their busy lives and ensures they still have time available for other sports, family, relaxation, fun and homework!

 Because it is so important that players are not over-loaded, we strongly recommend players and parents carefully consider participation in any additional football activities or programmes, with the exception of FTC.
-Jos and Cole will be happy to discuss balancing player loads with players and their families.
+José and the PDP coaches will be happy to discuss balancing player loads with players and their families.

 Training takes place year round during term time as follows: